| Appendix 5: Articles

 contracts for purchase of 96.586 million baskets of paddy

+have already been signed.
 The minister called for maintaining good

+relations in direct contacts with farmers individually.
 He said instructions had been given to get

 rice mills throughout the country to be ready for the paddy